The Gallbladder and Gallstones: Facts, Functions, and Problems

+The gallbladder is a small but useful organ.
+It's located under the liver on the right side of the upper abdomen.
+It stores a liquid called bile, which is made by the liver.
 When fat from food enters the small intestine, the gallbladder contracts and sends bile into the intestine through a duct.
-Here the bile emulsifies the fat, breaking it up into small droplets.
-Emulsification makes it easier for digestive enzymes to digest the fat.
+The bile emulsifies the fat, breaking it up into small droplets.
+Emulsification makes it easier for enzymes to digest the fat.

 The Gallbladder and Bile Ducts